Isak Chishi Swu

 Isak Chishi Swu (11 November 1929 – 28 June 2016) was the chairman of the Nationalist Socialist Council of Nagaland (NSCN).
-He along with Thuingaleng Muivah and S. S. Khaplang were instrumental in the creation of NSCN on 31 January 1980 after opposing the ‘Shillong Accord’ signed by the then Naga National Council (NNC) with the Indian government.
+He along with Thuingaleng Muivah and S. S. Khaplang were instrumental in the creation of NSCN on 31 January 1980 after opposing the Shillong Accord signed by the then Naga National Council (NNC) with the Indian government.

-He was unable to attend the historic Naga Framework Agreement signed on 4 August 2015 due to health conditions.
+He was unable to attend the historic Naga Peace Accord signed on 4 August 2015 due to health conditions.

 Early life

 Isak Chishi Swu was born in 1929 at Chishilimi village in the erstwhile Naga Hills District (now Zunheboto district of Nagaland).
 His father, Kushe Chishi Swu, was the first Christian and evangelist from the Sümi Naga Tribe.

 He did his early education at American Mission School at Chishilimi then studied at Government High School, Kohima and graduated with Honours in Political Science from St. Anthony's College, Shillong.

 Naga Movement

 Isak Chishi Swu joined the NNC in 1958 and served as the Foreign Secretary of the outfit.
 Under the leadership of Angami Zapu Phizo, the NNC unsuccessfully campaigned for the secession of the Naga territory from India and creation of a sovereign Naga state.
 After he became the foreign secretary he was later elevated to Vice President of NNC.